Living in the Netherlands

 If you are in a refugee camp outside the Netherlands, your application for asylum must go through UNHCR.

-Are you from a country outside the European Union (EU) and do you want to live in the Netherlands for an extended period of time?
+Do you live in a country outside the European Union (EU) and do you want to live in the Netherlands for an extended period of time?
 If so, check whether you first need to pass the civic integration exam abroad in your country of residence.

-Do you need to take the civic integration exam?
+Check whether you need to take the exam

 What do you have to do?